-Back by popular demand is our 6th annual trip to the Murray To Mountains (MTM) Rail Trail district.
-Over the last 5 years an average of over 25 riders and supporters traveled to Bright for 2-4 days of riding, feasting and socialising.
-This year we will stay in Bright at the same caravan park as in 2017.
-The dates are from Thursday 6th December to Monday 10th December inclusive.
-As in previous years, I expect that some will only be able to make it for the weekend, so the plan will be to ride the Trail on the weekend.
+Back by popular demand is our 7th annual trip to the Murray To Mountains (MTM) Rail Trail district.
+Over the last 6 years an average of over 25 riders and supporters traveled to Bright for 2-4 days of riding, feasting and socialising.
+Most of us choose to stay in the same caravan park each year (details below), but riders can choose alternative accommodation if they wish.
+The dates are from Thursday 21st November to Monday 25th November inclusive.
+As in previous years, I expect that some will only be able to make it for the weekend, so the default plan will be to ride the Trail on the weekend.

 The MTM Rail Trail is safe, attractive riding on a sealed path suitable for road bikes.
 See the Murray to Mountains Website for maps and information.
 Our program (see below) accommodates riders of different levels of fitness.
 For example, over the last three years one group has ridden from Myrtleford to Lake Buffalo (not on the Trail) whilst the remainder of the group has taken on the more challenging ride up Mount Buffalo.
 Mt Buffalo is part of the 7 Peaks Alpine Ascent Challenge see our web page: Macedon Ranges Cycling – 7 Peaks Challenge for information about joining this challenge.

 * Please fill out the form below if you are joining us on the Bright Trip

 (Note: we have swapped the days for the Falls Creek and Mt Buffalo climbs)

 We have planned two ‘feature’ rides on the rail trail for those that can only participate for a weekend, with the shorter ride on the Sunday to allow riders to get back home at an agreeable time after the ride.
 However, the ride program might change depending on rider interest, and weather.